Lessons from the microbes within us; developing next generation immunotherapeutics

 Abstracts

-Abstracts will be reviewed by the organising committee.
-Presenters will be notified approximately three weeks prior to the event if they have been selected for a short talk.
+Submitted abstracts will be reviewed by the organising committee.
+Presenters will be notified approximately two weeks prior to the event if they have been selected for a short talk.

 Key Dates